Call now in confidence immediate help & advice 24/7

 The best thing about rehab centres is that it takes you away from your day-to-day environment, which might be contributing towards your addiction.

 These are often called triggers and could include things such as people, places or habits.
-By removing yourself from that environment, you will be in a much better place and position to focus on your recovery.
+By removing yourself from that environment, you will be in a much better place and position to focus on your rehab recovery.

-What Are the Benefits of Alcohol Rehab?
+What Are the Benefits of Alcohol Rehab in Birmingham?

-Two men in 1-1 therapy at rehab in Birmingham
+Two men in 1-1 therapy at rehab in Birmingham or near Birmingham

-Two people discussing rehab in Birmingham
+Two people discussing drug and alcohol rehab in Birmingham

-Experts have agreed that abstinence is always the safer and more effective route to addiction recovery.
+Experts have agreed that abstinence is always the safer and more effective route to addiction rehab recovery.

 Whether you have a mild or severe addiction, rehab can help you get your life back on track, so you can look after your health, happiness, work and relationships.

-What Happens in Alcohol Rehab?
+What Happens in Alcohol Rehab in Birmingham?

 When you attend drug and alcohol rehab in Birmingham, you will first need to undergo a medical detox, as explained above.
 Once this detox is complete, you will then go on to receive therapy for the psychological side of your addiction.

-This will usually include a range of different treatment options, including holistic therapy, cognitive behavioural therapy (CBT) as well as brief interventions and motivational interviewing.
+This will usually include a range of different rehab treatment options, including holistic therapy, cognitive behavioural therapy (CBT) as well as brief interventions and motivational interviewing.

 Towards the end of your treatment, you will spend time focussing on your aftercare and support plan, which you will take home with you to help you avoid relapsing once you leave the rehab facility.